espressif/developer-portal/content/blog/build-embedded-swift-application-for-esp32c6/index.md

    idf.py set-target esp32c6
    ```

+   Note: It's possible to build the project also for other RISC-V based targets, like ESP32-C3.

 3. **Build and Flash the Project**:

-   Compile and flash your application to the ESP32-S3-BOX-3:
+   Compile and flash your application to the ESP32-C6-DevKit:

    ```bash
    idf.py build flash monitor